Macrometacorp/docs/docs/graphs/graph-tasks/manage-graph-vertices.md

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 2. Click **Graphs**.
 3. Click the graph that you want to view a vertex for.
-4. Click the node that you want to view.
+4. Click the vertex that you want to view.
 5. Click **Edit**.

    Macrometa displays the vertex record associated with the vertex that you clicked.